 I am a Vegas fiend.
 Just about any show that comes on about Las Vegas and the casinos, I'm watching it.
 I've lost count on how many times I watched "Casino" and "Fear and Loathing in Las Vegas".
-I'd rather take a four hour flight (and the two hours at the airport prior to departure) than to drive the six (plus) hours to Biloxi or Tunica (Although with the Golden Nugget headed to Biloxi, I may have to take a trip to the Gulf Coast now.).
+Even though I have gambling options much closer to home, I'll always go to Vegas.

 |Location:||Atlanta, Georgia, US|